wimhaanstra/emproto/README.md

 console.log(`Name: ${freshConfig.name}`);
 ```

-You can also just call fetchConfig without using its return value to trigger an update.
-Any changes in config
+You can also just initiate fetchConfig without waiting for its return value to trigger an update.
+Any changes
-will also result in a `changed` event for the EVSE.
-This is useful if you wish to add some "Refresh" button to
+in config will also result in a `changed` event for the EVSE.
+This is useful if you wish to add some "Refresh"
-your app's UI of the EVSE's configuration and your UI is driven by these events.
+button to your app's UI of the EVSE's configuration, and your UI is driven by these events.

 ```typescript
 // Never return any in-memory, potentially stale config; always go to the charger for a fresh update.